cjohansson/emacs-parser-generator/docs/Lexical-Analysis.md

 ## Token

 A token is defined as a list with 3 elements, first is a string or symbol, second is the start index of token in stream and third is the end index of token in stream, second and third element have a dot between them, this structure is to be compatible with Emacs Semantic system.
-Example token
+Example token:

 ``` emacs-lisp
 '("a" 1 .
 2)